MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-java.md

   - To use specific API versions for a resource type in a specific resource provider, use the specific API versions defined through Intellisense.

-Note that you can combine all of the options in the same application.
+Note that you can combine all of the options in the same app.

 ## Install the Azure Java SDK